 In addition to liabilities, the Statement of Net Position and the Balance Sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The City currently has three types of deferred inflows of resources: (1) The City reports unavailable revenues only in the governmental funds Balance Sheet; it is deferred and recognized as an inflow of resources (various revenues) in the period the amounts become available.
 (2) The City also reports deferred pension and OPEB credits in its Statements of Net Position in connection with its participation in the South Carolina Retirement System and South Carolina Police Officers Retirement System and OPEB Plan.
 These deferred pension and OPEB credits are amortized in a systematic and rational method and recognized as a reduction of pension and OPEB expense in future periods in accordance with GAAP.
-(3) The City also reports deferred pension and OPEB revenue in the governmental funds Balance Sheet and its Statement of Net Position as a deferred lease revenue in the governmental funds Balance Sheet and its Statement of Net Position as a deferred inflow of resources measured as the initial amount of lease receivables adjusted for lease payments recognized as revenue over the life of the lease term.
+(3) The City also reports deferred lease revenue in the governmental funds Balance Sheet and its Statement of Net Position as a deferred inflow of resources measured as the initial amount of lease receivables adjusted for lease payments recognized as revenue over the life of the lease term.